DriveQuantPublic/react-native-drivekit/packages/demo/README.md

 ## Steps to add DriveKit SDK to your existing React Native App

-To add the DriveKit SDK in your own React Native app, please follow the [https://github.com/DriveQuantPublic/react-native-drivekit/blob/main/README.md](main repository README)
+To add the DriveKit SDK in your own React Native app, please follow the [main repository README](https://github.com/DriveQuantPublic/react-native-drivekit/blob/main/README.md)